xfce-mirror/xfce4-systemload-plugin/README.md

 # xfce4-systemload-plugin

-A system load plugin for the Xfce4 desktop environment.
-It displays the current CPU load, the memory in use, the swap space and the system uptime in the Xfce4 panel.
+xfce4-systemload-plugin displays current CPU load, memory in use, swap space, and system uptime in xfce4-panel.

 ----